 just waiting to be discovered!

-Kandos and Rylstone sit securely on the western edge of the Great Dividing Range where the Cudgegong River begins its meandering course north-west, the Dabee Hills spread their geometric shapes along the horizon and the Coomber Melon Range broods above the landscape.
+Kandos and Rylstone sit securely on the western edge of the Great Dividing Range, where the Cudgegong River meanders north-west, the Dabee Hills spread their geometric shapes along the horizon and the Coomber Melon Range broods above the landscape.

 A Town with the imprint of industry